j4mesanthony/next-to-go/README.md

 # Next To Go

-Next To Go is a modern web application built with Vue 3 and Vite, designed to display and filter upcoming racing events.
+Next To Go is a simple web page built with Vue 3 and Vite, designed to display and filter upcoming racing events.

 ## Features